 1972 Graduate-Iowa City High School

-Now living in the second half of my life with my partner of 25 yrs, my mother, our cat and two adorable dog friends.
+Now living in the second half of my life with my partner of 25 yrs, my mother, our cat and an adorable dog friend.

 As I was preparing this website I spent a weekend attending my AMTA fall convention, with James Waslaski -- world-renowned orthopedic massage therapist -- providing our continuing education.
 At the end of his 2 day presentation, he shared a musical and photo dedication he had made in tribute to those who have lifted him up.
 I was moved and inspired.

-The next day I came across a note I wrote to my mom a couple years before.
-When I wrote it, I had just come home from a week long seminar with Mr. Waslaski, Aaron Mattes, and some other well-respected bodyworkers.
-The week was very affirming of me and the work I do.
+The next day I came across a note I wrote to my mom a couple years before, after returning home from a week-long seminar with James in the Carribean.
+I'll share some of that note here in her honor.

-"It's pretty clear--you instilled and supported qualities in me that have allowed me to imagine, then try to become my own person.
+"Mom...it's pretty clear--you instilled and supported qualities in me that have allowed me to imagine, then try to become my own person.
 It is often easier for me to see the things I still struggle to overcome.
 Today I can see how far I've walked down this 'road less traveled' toward the woman I want to be.
+Thank you!"

 To her and to all -- here and gone -- who support my journey through thick and thin: Bree, Robin, Ron, Kim, Sheri, Harmony, Alicia, Terry, Geno, Seth, Diana, Marcy, Roy, Jean, Brian, Kevin, Yvonne, Lauren, Auntie Faye, Mary, Carol...
 I'm grateful everyday.